Skip to main content

 Why are Global Entry documents important?

 The documents required for Global Entry are important because they verify an applicant's identity.
-Global Entry is called a Trusted Traveler Program for a reason: Members have their identities and backgrounds vetted carefully by the Department of Homeland Security (DHS).
+Global Entry is called a Trusted Traveler Program (TTP) for a reason: Members have their identities and backgrounds vetted carefully by the Department of Homeland Security (DHS).

 If it's your first time applying, you'll need to bring the required documents to your interview.
 Failure to provide documentation at this time will cancel your application.